pwallace/ia-templatizer/README.md

 - **Output directory does not exist:** The script will create the output directory if needed.
 - **Invalid flags:** If an unsupported flag is provided, the script will exit with an error and display allowed flags.
 - **Repeatable fields not expanded:** Ensure repeatable fields are lists in the template.
+- **Duplicate values in repeatable fields:** The script automatically deduplicates values for each repeatable field per row.

 ---